valentinschabschneider/elliot/README.md

 There are some things you should know before making requests to Elliot.
 First of all there are two different ways to generate PDF's.
 Synchronous (`now`) and asynchronous (`soon`).
-In the background they are basically doing the same thing, but the print `now` endpoints wait for the print job to finish and then redirects to the collect endpoint.
+In the background they are basically doing the same thing, but the print `now` endpoints wait for the print job to finish and then returns the result.
-Because of the redirect to the collect endpoint you should make sure that the api client that you're using is configured to allow redirects.
 The print `soon` endpoint returns a job id with whicht you can check the job status and collect the result later.

 ### Input types